pusher/websockets-from-scratch-tutorial/README.md

 #### `WebsocketServer`

-The `WebsocketServer` will be initialized with options, such as the path of the websocket endpoint, the port and the host - these will default to `'/'`, `4567` and `localhost` respectively.
+The `WebsocketServer` will be initialized with options, such as the path of the WebSocket endpoint, the port and the host - these will default to `'/'`, `4567` and `localhost` respectively.

+>>> missing require statement for TCPServer?

 ```ruby
 class WebsocketServer